ibm-cloud-docs/satellite/config-clusters.md

 By default, clusters that you create in a {{site.data.keyword.satelliteshort}} location have {{site.data.keyword.satelliteshort}} Config components automatically installed.
 However, you must grant the service accounts that {{site.data.keyword.satelliteshort}} Config uses the appropriate access to view and manage Kubernetes resources in each cluster.
 You can also optionally create cluster groups to deploy resources to several clusters at once.
 {: shortdesc}

-If you do not grant {{site.data.keyword.satelliteshort}} Config access in each cluster, {{site.data.keyword.satelliteshort}} Config functionality does not work, such as not viewing or deploying Kubernetes resources for your clusters.
+If you do not grant {{site.data.keyword.satelliteshort}} Config access, you cannot later use the {{site.data.keyword.satelliteshort}} Config functionality to view or deploy Kubernetes resources for your clusters.

 You do not need to configure access if you already gave {{site.data.keyword.satelliteshort}} Config access to manage Kubernetes resources when you created the cluster.
 For example, you might have enabled admin access in the UI or in the CLI with the `--enable-admin-agent` flag.
 {: note}